Metallica share 1994 'Shit Hits The Sheds Tour' concert in full

 This comes after Ulrich announced the ‘S&M’ boxset last month during a virtual appearance on Jimmy Kimmel Live.

-The collection will feature recordings from Metallica’s 2019 performances with the San Francisco Symphony Orchestra, which commemorated the 20-year anniversary of Metallica’s original orchestral performances, ‘S&M’.
+The collection will feature recordings from Metallica’s 2019 performances with the San Francisco Symphony Orchestra, which commemorated the 20-year anniversary of their original orchestral performances, ‘S&M’.

 Meanwhile, Ulrich has revealed that Metallica have been working on a new album over Zoom during the coronavirus-enforced lockdown.
 “So far, at least the sonic side of it and the practical elements are in surprisingly good shape, actually,” he explained.